 "Specified but not implemented" - This area translates to turn up as failed tests in the medical device documentation, something that becomes accentuated in companies that focus on verifying formal specifications.
 Not uncommon in the medical device industry.

 "Implemented and specified but not covered by User Needs" - Sometimes called "Gold Plating".
 From a scripted test perspective, this area is going to transform into passed test cases.
-One might question the value of implementing things that the Users don't need, but there might exist business reasons that explains this area.
+One might question the value of implementing things that the Users don't need, but there might exist business reasons that explain this area.

 "Implementation and User Needs intersect but are not covered by Specifications" - This is the result of an experienced developer who knows what the User Needs even though it is not specified.
 Unfortunately, this part is not going to be covered by the formal verification so we can only hope that the implementation actually works.